MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/configure-your-development-console.md

 ms.localizationpriority: medium
 ---

-# Configure an Xbox development console
+# Configuring a dev kit to connect to a sandbox

 To configure your development console:
-1. Get your IDs.
+1. Get your Partner Center IDs.
+2. Activate the console as a dev kit.
-2. Set your sandbox on your development kits.
+3. Set your sandbox on your development kit.
-3. Sign in with a development account.
+4. Sign in with a development account.

 These steps are detailed below.

-## Get your IDs
+## Get your Partner Center IDs

 To enable sandboxes and Xbox Live services, you will need to obtain several IDs to configure your development kit and your title.
 These can be done with the same process.